SupriyaAdep/app-builder-docs/docs/turn-key/guides/frontend/Build-guide.md

 1. Navigate to the frontend directory `agora-app-builder/<PRODUCT_ID>/` in a terminal
 2. Create an empty folder called `.electron` here
 3. Run `npm windows` or `npm run mac` for development build
-4. For Code Signing, refer to this guide: https://github.com/AgoraIO-Community/app-builder-docs/wiki/Code-Signing-guide
+4. For Code Signing, refer to [this](/turn-key/guides/frontend/Code-Signing-guide) guide
 5. Run `npm run windows:build` or `npm run mac:build` for production release (exe/dmg)
 6. The binary will be located at `agora-app-builder/<PRODUCT_ID>/out`